 In Belgium, working through our Brussels Office and our delegation to the Council of European Bars (CCBE), we drafted a Memorandum of Understanding with Belgian Bars to confirm reciprocity and encourage the Belgian Government to waive nationality requirements to requalify as a Belgian lawyer.

 On Wednesday 28 March, the Belgian Parliament passed no deal legislation which regulates the situation of UK lawyers in Belgium.
-In addition, the Flemish speaking Brussels Bar has allowed applications for individuals who practised for at least three years, and then left Belgium and never requalified (based on Article 10 EU Establishment of Lawyers Directive).
+In addition, the Dutch Order of Lawyers in Brussels has allowed applications for individuals who practised for at least three years, and then left Belgium and never requalified (based on Article 10 EU Establishment of Lawyers Directive).

 The Legal System:

 The Belgian legal system is based on the civil law tradition.